 ###############################################################

-Here, n = 2 has the highest coefficient, so ideally, it should be selected, but, based on the knowledge of the Iris data, we were aware that three species are there, so the next value of 3 is chosen for optimal.
-When dealing with higher dimensions, this method produces a better result.
-From this example, these methods can only help us decide the appropriate number of clusters, and we can not wholly rely on their predictions.
+Here, n = 2 has the highest coefficient, so ideally, it should be selected.
+However, based on the knowledge of the Iris data, we were aware that there are three species, so the next value of 3 was chosen as optimal.
+When dealing with higher dimensions, this method produces better results.

 Let's try to implement this algorithm using the Scikit-Learn library on one of the famous datasets of the framework, i.e., the Iris Dataset shown in the image below.